jmellody/aita/README.md

 Code for preparing and analyzing data for paper "Whether groups value agreement or dissent depends on the strength of consensus" which uses data from Reddit's r/AmItheAsshole (AITA) subreddit.

 ## Steps to reproduce
-Reproduce results by following these steps:

-1. Before running any of the code, be sure to change paths.
+Reproduce results with the steps below.
+Before running any of the code, be sure to change paths.

 # Prepare data - files in `code/prep_data/`